chrismatthews939/DataEng-Learning-Journal/11. Data Products/Topic-5-Building-AI-enabled_Data-Products.md

 ---

-# Evaluating the performance and impact of AI features

 # Building and deploying an AI-enabled data products

 Building an AI-enabled data product involves integrating machine learning models into a scalable system, ensuring real-time data processing, and deploying the AI model in a way that meets business and user needs.
 The process requires collaboration between data scientists, engineers, and product managers to ensure the AI model is not just accurate, but also usable, maintainable, and valuable.